 The good news is that mortgage rates remain near their multi-year lows.

 Mortgage Backed Security FNMA 3.5 started the day at 102.09 and the FNMA 4.0 coupon started the day at 103.22.
 The 10y Treasury yield started the day at the 2.03% level.

 Today we have the final Q1 GDP reading and Pending Home Sales.
 To finish off the week on Friday we have the Personal Income report, Core PCE, Consumer Inflation Expectations, Consumer Sentiment, and the Chicago PMI report.

 Q1 2019 Final GDP Report:

 Expectations were for a 3.1% reading and that is exactly what came in.
-While the final GDP reports receive a lot of news coverage their importance to bond markets and mortgage rates is usual minimal unless the report was significant above or below expectations.
+While the final GDP reports receive a lot of news coverage their importance to bond markets and mortgage rates is usually minimal unless the report was significantly above or below expectations.